 AIMS AND OBJECTIVES

-This PhD research aims to study, characterize, prototype and validate a CARS of informative contents about ASGIE to seniors, for later exhibition on an iTV platform.
-In this sense, it aims to enhance the +TV4E project results by providing a more personalized approach to transmitted informative contents, and thus increase seniors’ autonomy, wellbeing and info-inclusion.
+As mentioned, this PhD research aims to study, characterize, prototype and validate a CARS of informative contents about ASGIE to seniors, for later exhibition on an iTV platform.
+In this sense, it aims to enhance the +TV4E [ainda não se explicou o que é o +TV4E – não sera ruído?]ou retirar aqui ou explicar em cima project results by providing a more personalized approach to transmitted informative contents, and thus increase seniors’ autonomy, wellbeing and info-inclusion.

-In addition, this research aims to contribute to the growing body of work on Social Sciences by understanding how such CARS may increase seniors’ information and knowledge levels regarding services, activities and programs entrusted to the government.
-Hence, this study investigates the following research question: “How personalized selection and recommendation of informative contents about ASGIE, delivered through an iTV platform, may contribute to senior’s info-inclusion and wellbeing?”
+In addition, this research aims to contribute to the growing body of work on Social Sciences by understanding how such CARS may increase seniors’ information and knowledge levels regarding services, activities and programs entrusted to the government (aqui e de acordo com o q falamos, suavizar a questão de elevar niveis de informaçao).
+Hence, this study investigates the following research question: “How personalized selection and recommendation of informative contents about ASGIE, delivered through an iTV platform, may contribute to seniors’ info-inclusion and wellbeing?”

 METHODOLOGHY